Telefonica/Airdrop-Crazy/README.md

 This service allows to build a service to request the hashed phones, just update the generate_number/generate_hashes functions in views.py to adapt to your phone number requirements.

+## Troubleshooting

+If you have problem finding your bluetooth dongle, might be an issue from bluez.
+Just run these commands:

+``
+sudo add-apt-repository ppa:bluetooth/bluez
+sudo apt update
+sudo apt install bluez
+``
+And restart your machine

 ## Contacts

 * [Lucas Fernandez](https://twitter.com/lucferbux)